Preeti86/WP-Data-Retriever/README.md

 Description

-User can edit the custom meta box for posts that allowd the user to add related data.
+1) User can edit the custom meta box for posts that allowd the user to add related data.

-In order to use the information, this plugin uses shortcode[ckan_articles num_articles=2 display_images = 'off']
+2) In order to use the information, this plugin uses shortcode[ckan_articles num_articles=2 display_images = 'off']

-The shortcode has parameters like category, organisation & format
+3) The shortcode has parameters like category, organisation & format

-Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout
+4) Widgets - basically expose the functionality of the shortcode for easy integration on WordPress site layout

-User can find out the plugin settings under the main settings menu, User need to get thier API key and the endpoint from thier ckan site.
+5) User can find out the plugin settings under the main settings menu, User need to get thier API key and the endpoint from thier ckan site.

 Installation
--Download or clone
+1) Download or clone
--Install dependencies with composer(http://getcomposer.org) composer install -Activate the plugin through the plugin menu in WordPress
+2) Install dependencies with composer(http://getcomposer.org) composer install
+3) Activate the plugin through the plugin menu in WordPress

 Requirements
--PHP 7 >=7.2.0
+1) PHP 7 >=7.2.0
--PHP Curl extension(in ubuntu sudo apt-get install php-curl
+2) PHP Curl extension(in ubuntu sudo apt-get install php-curl